 To edit the folder name or add a folder description after you have created the folder, click on the three-dot Action Menu next to the folder name on the list and select "Settings."

 Step 2: Make a board

 Just as folders are collections of boards, a board is a collection of posts.
-Each post can only appear on one board; however, a post may still be displayed in many different places on the front end of the site through the use of tags and collections.
+Each post can only appear on one board.
+(That doesn't limit how it can be used, though.
+A post can still be displayed in many different places on the front end of the site through the use of tags and collections.)

 To create a board, click on the three-dot Action Menu next to the folder name and select “+ Board.”